jamulussoftware/jamuluswebsite/contribute/en/Style-and-Tone.md

 “Directory” The term for a type of Server that a Client uses to get a list of Servers from.
 Avoid the use of the term “Directory Server” it may be confusing in the presence of “Server” on its own.

-“Country/Region” Keep in mind that some areas of the world have a controversal (political) status.
+“Country/Region” Keep in mind that some areas of the world have a controversial (political) status.
 If possible, be generic and remain neutral.
-Instead of just saying country, use “Country/Region“ or “Location“.
+Instead of just saying country, use _Country/Region_ or _Location_.

 Registration: When a Server is configured in Registered mode, it will be _listed_ when successfully registered by a Directory.
 Note that if a Directory is full, a Registered Server will not be _listed_ because it has not been successfully _registered_.